Thomas Leonidas Crittenden: Postbellum career

-After the war Crittenden served as the state treasurer of Kentucky and was appointed as a colonel and then brevetted to brigadier general in the regular army before retiring in 1881.
+After the war, Crittenden served as the state treasurer of Kentucky and was appointed as a colonel and then brevetted to brigadier general in the regular army before retiring in 1881.
 He was elected a member of the Maryland Society of the Cincinnati in 1883.
 He was also a veteran companion of the Military Order of the Loyal Legion of the United States.
 He died in Annadale, Staten Island, New York, and is buried in Frankfort, Kentucky.

-A street in Chickamauga, Georgia is named after him.
+A street in Chickamauga, Georgia, is named after him.

-A United States Army post was named after him, Fort Crittenden which had been originally called Camp Crittenden, was in operation during the Apache Wars.
+A United States Army post was named after him, Fort Crittenden, which had been originally called Camp Crittenden, and was in operation during the Apache Wars.
 Fort Crittenden was located three miles from Sonoita, Arizona, along Sonoita Creek.